MuniuDev/SwiftBoy/README.md

 - 100% accuracy of CPU instructions (according to Blargg test roms)
 - BG, Window and Sprite rendering in PPU
 - Interrupts
-- Tetris, Super Mario Land (grapgichs glitches)
+- Tetris, Super Mario Land
-- No MBC and MBC1
+- Raw roms (no MBC) and MBC1 roms
+- Emulation speed synchronization

 ### What is not working
 - Sound